m-irfan-arshad/Prompt-Cursor/README.md

-# 🚀 DevOps Prompt Library
+# 🚀 AI Prompts Collection (Well-tested with Cursor AI)

 **Use this when:** You need to accelerate your DevOps workflow, save hours of development time, and become the most efficient engineer on your team.
+A curated collection of ready-to-use prompts to help you build better software faster.
+Whether you're starting a new project or working on an existing codebase, these prompts will help you get more effective assistance

 **Skill Level:** Beginner to Advanced